tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 assumptions of the system.
 Client implementations therefore need to be aware of the possibility that interactively processing chunks might reveal information to the Oblivious Gateway Resource that is otherwise kept private.

-For cases when this is unacceptable, the client can ensure that it never has an interactive exchange, either by not sending its request in multiple chunks, or by ensuring that the sending of request chunks cannot be influenced by the response.
+For cases when interactivity introduces unacceptable risks, the client can ensure that it never has an interactive exchange, either by not sending its request in multiple chunks, or by ensuring that the sending of request chunks cannot be influenced by the response.